The Consummation of History and the Admiration of Christ

 For her, this sentence was a cynical derision of the modern world and the absence of heroes.
 For Ayn Rand, there was virtually nobody in the modern world to admire.
 But for me, her sentence is the echo of the most profound reality in the universe.

-Why Bethlehem College & Seminary Exists
+Why Bethlehem College and Seminary Exists

 God created the world and inspired the Scriptures and is guiding history to its consummation for one ultimate purpose, namely, to share with his creatures the ultimate pleasure that he has in admiring his Son, the radiance of his own glory (Hebrews 1:3).

-Therefore, the ultimate reason that Bethlehem College & Seminary exists is to live and teach in such a way that students will see Jesus in every subject as infinitely admirable and thus come to share in the pleasure that God has in admiring the glory of his Son, and then be equipped to spread that everywhere.
+Therefore, the ultimate reason that Bethlehem College and Seminary exists is to live and teach in such a way that students will see Jesus in every subject as infinitely admirable and thus come to share in the pleasure that God has in admiring the glory of his Son, and then be equipped to spread that everywhere.

 “All Things Consist in Christ”

-The medallions that President Tomlinson and I will wear signify our acceptance—our willingness to bear on our heart—the weight of leadership of Bethlehem College & Seminary.
+The medallions that President Tomlinson and I will wear signify our acceptance—our willingness to bear on our heart—the weight of leadership of Bethlehem College and Seminary.
 Inscribed on those medallions is the Latin, adapted from Colossians 1:17, omnia in Christo constant.
 “All things consist in Christ.”
 All things hold together in Christ.
 Christ is the maker and sustainer and ultimate meaning of all things.

 Therefore, in every subject of the college and seminary, the ultimate aim is the same: see Jesus as infinitely admirable and share in the Father’s infinite enjoyment of the greatness of his Son, and then be equipped to show it.